Johann Wolfgang von Goethe: Early years in Weimar

-In 1775, Goethe was invited, on the strength of his fame as the author of The Sorrows of Young Werther, to the court of Karl August, Duke of Saxe-Weimar-Eisenach, who would become Grand Duke in 1815.
-(Karl August at the time was 18 years of age, to Goethe's 26.)
-Goethe thus went to live in Weimar, where he remained for the rest of his life and where, over the course of many years, he held a succession of offices, including superintendent of the ducal library, and was the Duke's friend and chief adviser.
+In 1775, on the strength of his fame as the author of The Sorrows of Young Werther, Goethe was invited to the court of Karl August, Duke of Saxe-Weimar-Eisenach, who later became Grand Duke in 1815.
+The Duke's mother, Duchess Anna Amalia, had been the long-time regent on behalf of her son until 1775 and was one of the most important patrons of the arts in her day, making her court into a centre of the arts.
+Her court had hosted the renowned theatre company of Abel Seyler until a 1774 fire had destroyed Schloss Weimar.
+Karl August came of age when he turned eighteen in 1775, although his mother continued to be a major presence at the court.
+So it was that Goethe took up residence in Weimar, where he remained for the rest of his life and where, over the course of many years, he held a succession of offices, including superintendent of the ducal library.
+He was, moreover, the Duke's friend and chief adviser.

-In 1776, Goethe formed a close relationship with Charlotte von Stein, an older, married woman.
+In 1776, Goethe formed a close relationship with Charlotte von Stein, a married woman seven years older than him.
 The intimate bond with her lasted for ten years, after which Goethe abruptly left for Italy without giving his companion any notice.
 She was emotionally distraught at the time, but they were eventually reconciled.

-Goethe, aside from official duties, was also a friend and confidant to Duke Karl August and participated in the activities of the court.
+Aside from his official duties, Goethe was also a friend and confidant to Duke Karl August and participated in the activities of the court.
 For Goethe, his first ten years at Weimar could well be described as a garnering of a degree and range of experiences which perhaps could have been achieved in no other way.
 In 1779, Goethe took on the War Commission of the Grand Duchy of Saxe-Weimar, in addition to the Mines and Highways commissions.
-In 1782, when the chancellor of the Duchy's Exchequer left his office, Goethe agreed to act in his place and did so for two and a half years; this post virtually made him prime minister and the principal representative of the Duchy.
-Goethe was ennobled in 1782 (this being indicated by the "von" in his name).
+In 1782, when the Duchy's chancellor of the Exchequer left his office, Goethe agreed to act in his place and did so for two and a half years; this post virtually made him prime minister and the principal representative of the Duchy.
+Goethe was ennobled in 1782 (hence the particle "von" in his name).
 In that same year, Goethe moved into what would be his primary residence in Weimar for the next 50 years.